On this page:

 If you are purchasing, leasing or hiring assistive technology (AT), or arranging for the repair or maintenance of your AT, it is important you are aware of your rights as a consumer.

-Australian Consumer Law gives you rights if something is wrong with equipment or supporting services, even when equipment passes its manufacturer’s or supplier’s warranty period.
+Australian Consumer Law gives you rights if something is wrong with equipment or supporting services, even after equipment passes its manufacturer’s or supplier’s warranty period.

 Consumer resources